ElizabethDashwood/python-challenge/README.md

 Executing Homework Challenge Requirements:

+Please see python-challenge/PyBank/main.py for the script which performs the following 2 steps:

 **Step 1: Correctly Reads in the CSV**
 For PyBank project, the main.py python script file under 'python-challenge/PyBank' runs the process of reading the csv file and storing the header row.
 The script and output are as follows:

+**When the script runs for the command line in python using the python main.py command, the output shows the csv header:**
+$ python main.py
+<_csv.reader object at 0x000001CD7C135EA0>
+CSV Header: ['Date', 'Profit/Losses']

+**Step 2: Correctly determines the number of records in the csv file using len() and list functions** **When the script runs for the command line in python using the python main.py command, the output shows the total number of months**
+Total: 86

 # Import the os module to create file paths between operating systems
 import os